The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 In addition, a similar, extended system, with increased redundancy for safe long-term operation, was designed and built at INFN Trieste and is ready for installation.
 It features one additional spare measurement line, for a total of five.
-Each line has redundant dew point measurements with two different sensors: an Alpha Moisture Systems Model AMT ~\citeCompany{ref:alpha_moisture} ($-120$ to $+20^{\circ}$~C range) and a Michell Systems Easydew~\citeCompany{ref:michell} ($-110$ to $+20^{\circ}$~C).
+Each line has redundant dew point measurements with two different sensors: an Alpha Moisture Systems Model AMT~\citeCompany{ref:alpha_moisture} (\qtyrange[retain-explicit-plus]{-120}{+20}{\degreeCelsius} range) and a Michell Systems Easydew~\citeCompany{ref:michell} (\qtyrange[retain-explicit-plus]{-110}{+20}{\degreeCelsius}).
 Mass-flow meters and pressure sensors are the same type as in the other system.
 Each line is managed by a dedicated processor board, with both USB and Ethernet readout for an improved interfacing.
+The system will be installed at the first shutdown opportunity.

-\lvltwosection{Hardwired Interlock system} { }
+\lvltwosection{Hardwired Interlock System} { }

-A fast but orderly shutdown of PXD and SVD power supplies should occur on a number of critical conditions, triggered by hardwired signals, independent of the slow control network and software.
+A fast but orderly shutdown of the PXD and SVD power supplies should occur on a number of critical conditions, triggered by hardwired signals, independent of the slow control network and software.

 \lvlthreesection{Design}